encounterplus/encounterplus/docs/line-of-sight.md

 You can draw walls with ![pencil][icon-pencil] or ![highlighter][icon-highlighter].
 Try using Rectangle or Line style for rectangular corridors, and Freehand style for caverns.

+Use ![snap][icon-snap] to toggle snap to grid mode.
+Note that Freehand does not snap to grid.

 *Pro TIP - Cyan colored walls will block Line of Sight, but not movement.*

 ### Walls generator